MakeMagazinDE/MAXIMITE/README.md

 ### Updates:

-<b>TFT MM Schaltplan 1_4.pdf/b> schematics for new version 1.4:
+<b>TFT MM Schaltplan 1_4.pdf</b> schematics for new version 1.4

- ** Correct pin assigntment for all MMBASIC Pins on PL6 (Pin 20 bug fixed) ** Additional I/O pins available on PL9: D4 to D13, A4, A5 and unfiltered PWM signals
+* Correct pin assignment for all MMBASIC Pins on PL6 (Pin 20 bug fixed)
+* Additional I/O pins available on PL9: D4 to D13, A4, A5 and unfiltered PWM signals
- ** Modification of vertical sync circuit for flicker-free display (R23, D3) ** Higher voltage for D5 zener, does not limit display brightness anymore ** Relocated PL12 for optional connector/SD slot break-out board
+* Modification of vertical sync circuit for flicker-free display (R23, D3)
+* Higher voltage for D5 zener, does not limit display brightness anymore
+* Relocated PL12 for optional connector/SD slot break-out board

 Update of firmware in progress.
 Present firmware 4.4b1 will run on TFT Maximite 1.4 without change.